 Samuel Plapinger, Ph.D.

-Samuel Plapinger is an expert on strategic competition, irregular warfare, combat effectiveness, insurgency, terrorism and Middle East security.
-He has led or contributed to studies on a variety of topics, including urban warfare, competition below armed conflict, logistics, disinformation, recruitment, force design and mission development.
-Plapinger has served as the CNA field representative to Commander, U.S. Naval Forces Central Command/Fifth Fleet in Bahrain, where he conducted research and analysis for the senior U.S. Navy commander in the Middle East.
+Samuel Plapinger is an expert on strategic competition, irregular warfare, combat effectiveness, insurgency, terrorism, and Middle East security issues.
+He has led or contributed to studies for senior decision-makers on will to fight, urban warfare, domestic extremism, civilian harm, disinformation, recruitment, force design, mission development, and command structures, among other topics.
+Plapinger has served as the CNA field representative to Commander, U.S. Naval Forces Central Command/Fifth Fleet in Bahrain, where he conducted on-site research and analysis directly for the senior U.S. Navy commander in the Middle East.

 Prior to joining CNA, Plapinger was a pre-doctoral fellow at the Program on Order, Conflict, and Violence at Yale University, where his research focused on civil wars.
-For his dissertation, Plapinger outlined a framework for assessing insurgent combat effectiveness and leveraged 10 months of fieldwork in Jordan and Lebanon that included 105 interviews he conducted in Arabic with ex-insurgents and former military and intelligence officials.
-He also worked at the RAND Corporation as a summer associate.
+He also worked at the RAND Corporation as a summer associate and adjunct researcher.
+His academic research has been published in the journal Security Studies, and his policy commentary has appeared in outlets such as the Modern War Institute and Defense One.